26/11/2025

 The workshop made it possible to identify the needs of various organizations from Nigeria, Benin and Gambia in order to achieve safe and peaceful electoral processes.

-Countering disinformation, preventing electoral violence and promoting peaceful, democratic elections across West Africa is crucial.
+Countering misinformation, preventing electoral violence and promoting peaceful and democratic elections are challenges that remain highly relevant and important throughout West Africa.
 Civil society organizations (CSOs) and local media outlets understand the importance of consolidating these efforts, and for that purpose a series of specific consultations have been held with organizations from Nigeria, Benin and Gambia.

 The aim of these consultations is to understand the landscape and current situation of organizations and media outlets.
 To compile their results, a workshop was organized, which made it possible to capture all the contributions received in two working documents: a mapping report and a needs assessment report.

-In total, 199 organizations responded to the mapping survey and 108 took part in the needs assessment report.
-In addition, work has been carried out with an existing collaborative digital platform in the country, whose purpose is networking, learning, knowledge sharing and coordination.
-The platform also helps to foster national and regional collaboration among organizations working to combat disinformation.
+In total, 199 organisations responded to the mapping questionnaire and 108 participated in the needs assessment report.
+In addition, work is underway to create a collaborative digital platform for networking, learning, knowledge sharing and coordination.
+The platform also promotes national and regional collaboration between organisations working to combat disinformation.

-The key objectives of this exercise include creating a database of civil society organizations and media actors working on electoral processes; fostering collaboration, coordination and knowledge sharing; and generating information to guide specific interventions, technical support and partnership development within the EPSG.
+The key objectives of this exercise include creating a database of civil society organisations and media actors working in electoral processes; fostering collaboration, coordination and knowledge sharing; and generating information to guide specific interventions, technical support and partnership development within the EPSG, with the aim of maintaining these partnerships in the region once the project is completed.

 The validation workshop brought together more than 70 representatives, both in person and online, from civil society organizations and media outlets in Nigeria, Gambia and Benin to review and validate both the mapping and needs assessment reports, as well as to give the first presentation of the platform.
 During the technical sessions, the documents and the platform were critically reviewed.
 The recommendations collected will make it possible to prepare revised versions and move forward in consolidating the collaborative digital platform.